Highlights and Achievements

 - Admitted to State Bar of Hawaii, California, Missouri, Texas, and Virginia, as well as several U.S. Courts and the U.S. Supreme Court

-- Involved in numerous mesothelioma cases with large jury awards for victims
+- Involved in numerous mesothelioma cases with significant compensation for victims

 - Graduated University of Texas School of Law, 1985

-- Appointee to the Federal Judicial Center Foundation Board
+- Appointee to the Federal Judicial Center Foundation Board, 2014 to the present

 Peter A. Kraus is a founder and partner at Waters, Krause & Paul, specializing in asbestos litigation, toxic torts, pharmaceutical and medical device litigation, and False Claims Act litigation.
 He has admissions in Hawaii, California, Texas, Missouri, and Virginia, and several U.S. District Courts in those states, the U.S. Court of Appeals 4th circuit, and the U.S. Supreme Court.

 Kraus is passionate about helping victims of asbestos exposure and has been active in advocating for them.
 He has testified in the Texas Legislature and lobbied for asbestos victims and their rights.
 He serves on the advisory committees for several asbestos bankruptcy trustees and has been a part of the American Bar Association Commission on Asbestos litigation.

 Peter Kraus graduated from Duke University in 1982 before earning a Juris Doctor Degree from the University of Texas School of Law in 1985.
 Initially specializing in commercial law, Kraus helped co-found the Waters, Kraus, & Paul law firm and now works on asbestos, toxic tort, and pharmaceutical and medical device cases.